danielzazzali/metrics-js-ts/README.md

 To add custom metrics, create a new module in the custom metrics directory and export the following:

 * `state`: The initial state of the metric.
-* `visitors`: An array of grouped visitors to traverse the AST, from first to last in execution order.
+* `visitors`: An object of grouped visitors to traverse the AST and do calculations.
 * `postProcessing` (optional): A function to perform post-processing on the collected data.

 Example: